 This creamed cauliflower is another excellent way to enjoy the vegetable.
 This version is a snap to make with steamed cauliflower florets and a basic white sauce.
 Add some cayenne pepper to the sauce if you'd like, or made the sauce with a dash of nutmeg.

-To add more flavor to the white sauce sauce, saute a minced clove of garlic and a few tablespoons of chopped shallots in the butter before you add the flour.
-Or add a tablespoon or two of chopped fresh parsley or chives to the sauce just before it's done.
-If you prefer a cheese sauce, add 1 to 1 1/2 cups of shredded mild or sharp cheddar cheese or about 1/2 cup of shredded Parmesan cheese just before the sauce is done.
+To add more flavor to the white sauce, saute a minced clove of garlic and a few tablespoons of chopped shallots in the butter before you add the flour.
+Or add a tablespoon or two of chopped fresh parsley or chives to the sauce just before it's ready.
+If you prefer a cheese sauce, add 1 to 1 1/2 cups of shredded mild or sharp cheddar cheese or about 1/2 cup of shredded Parmesan cheese to the sauce mixture a few minutes before serving.
 Continue cooking until the cheese has melted and then pour it over the hot drained cauliflower.

 A toasted breadcrumb topping is another way to jazz it up.
 To make the topping, melt 1 tablespoon of butter in a skillet over medium-low heat.
 Add 1/2 cup of soft breadcrumbs to the hot melted butter and cook until the crumbs are golden brown.
 Sprinkle the crumbs over the cauliflower and sauce just before serving.